MRLintern/Random_CPP/Quadratic_Solver/README.md

 ## Introduction

 Application employes OOP to solve 2nd Order Polynomials, AKA, quadratic equations.
-The user enters values for the coefficients at the command line, and the roots to the equation are found.
+The user enters values for the coefficients at the command line, and the roots of the equation are found.

 ## Requirements